Jack Haines, deputy editor of Motor Boat & Yachting, takes us inside the brand new Princess V50 at the Royal William Yard takeover event...

 Not fitting a third cabin as standard ensures that these areas feel spacious and well proportioned but if sleeping space is a priority the extra pair of bunks are a useful addition to the options list.

 On deck, sliding patio doors can fully enclose the forward end of the main deck so that this area can be climate controlled.
 A sliding glass sunroof adds flexibility and means that with aft doors open there is a nice flow of natural ventilation running through the main deck instead of relying on air-conditioning.

 New to this model is an extended canopy over the aft cockpit, which provides shade so that this space can be used for lunch even with the heat of the midday day.

 Twin IPS6560 engines are the only option on offer but with a total of 80hp more than its predecessor, the new Princess V50 should top out at more than 30 knots, with a comfortable cruising speed anywhere in the mid-20s.

-Update: The new Princess V50 is due to make its US debut at the 2022 Palm Beach Boat Show.
+Update: The 2022 Princess V50 is due to go on display at the 2022 Southampton Boat Show.

 Princess V50 specification

 LOA: 52ft 7in (16.1m)